ActiveX7/POPKID-MD/README.md

 # 🎯 **Project Overview**

-> **POPKID-MD** is a high-speed, feature-rich WhatsApp bot designed for performance, stability, and ease of use.
-Developed with passion by **popkid**.
+> **ACTIVE-X** is a high-speed, feature-rich WhatsApp bot designed for performance, stability, and ease of use.
+Developed with passion by **ActiveTsh**.

 ---